-More than a million Illinois people will get a $397 settlement payout from Facebook this week due to a court dispute over the platform’s now-retired face recognition photo-tagging technology.
-It’s been nearly seven years since a class-action lawsuit accusing Facebook of violating a state privacy statute prohibiting firms from gathering biometric data without alerting users.
+More than a million Illinois residents will get a $397 settlement payout from Facebook this week due to a court dispute over the platform’s now-retired face recognition photo-tagging technology.
+It’s been nearly seven years since a class-action lawsuit accused Facebook of violating a state privacy statute prohibiting firms from gathering biometric data without alerting users.

 Since then, the site has experienced widespread international criticism over its facial recognition technology, and Meta stopped using it entirely on Facebook and Instagram last year.
 However, as noted by Vox, the business has made no guarantees to stop using face recognition in future goods.